Home > Keeping your cool > The Guide to Portable Refrigeration Units for Rent

 Common extra charges include delivery and pickup fees, insurance coverage, fuel surcharges, and environmental fees.
 You might also face penalties for late returns.
 Before you sign anything, ask for a detailed breakdown of all potential costs.
 A transparent company will be happy to walk you through every line item, ensuring there are no surprises on your final bill.

-Key Factors That Influence Your Final Cost
+What Factors Influence Your Final Rental Cost?

 To recap, several key elements come together to determine your final rental cost.
 When you’re budgeting for a mobile refrigeration unit, be sure to consider all of them.